atrobp/42Quebec/README.md

 > *push_swap*

-`push_swap` project is about algorithm where you have to deal with a list in integers and order them in increasing using less possible, but aswell as limited movement
+`push_swap` project is about algorithm where you have to deal with a list in integers and sort them in increasing order using less possible, but aswell as limited movement